MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 Python notebook support two built-in kernels right now, they are *Python 3.10* and *Python 3.11*, the default selected kernel is *Python 3.11*, you can easily switch between them.

-You can interrupt, restart or switch kernel on the **Home** tab of the ribbon.
+You can interrupt, restart, or switch kernel on the **Home** tab of the ribbon.
 Interrupting kernel in Python notebooks is same as canceling cell in Spark notebook.

    :::image type="content" source="media\using-python-experience-on-notebook\kernel-operations.png" alt-text="Screenshot showing kernel operations." lightbox="media\using-python-experience-on-notebook\kernel-operations.png":::

-Abnormal kernel exit will cause code execution to be interrupted and losing variables, but it will not stop the notebook session.
+Abnormal kernel exit causes code execution to be interrupted and losing variables, but it doesn't stop the notebook session.

 There are commands that can lead to kernel died.
-E.g., *quit()*, *exit()*.
+For example, *quit()*, *exit()*.

 ## Library management